 Students must allow adequate time for their supervisor to review and approve time entered.
-Students who have more than one position at CCA must submit separate time entry in Workday for each position.
+If you have more than one position at CCA, you must submit separate time entry in Workday for each position.
 You will be able to select each position from the drop down menu in your timesheet.
 If you only have one position, the position will be automatically selected for you.

 Pay periods run from the 1st to the 15th of the month; and from the 16th to the last day of the month.

 Approved time sheets should be submitted in Workday within three business days after the pay period ending date.
 Paychecks are available on the 10th and the 26th of each month.

 CCA recommends signing up for direct deposit, especially now that we have transitioned to a remote work environment.
 Direct deposit ensures that a student's paycheck goes into an identified bank account, allowing students access to their earnings without worry of misplacing a paycheck.

 For those students who forego the direct deposit option, checks will be sent to the campus that is designated in the position in which the student is hired.